 If you're after a wider range of stitches, again you may want to consider the Singer Heavy Duty 4423 or Singer Heavy Duty 4432 machines.
 Kim from Curtain Queen Creates has written a great review of the Singer 44S and Singer 4423 machines.

 In recent years Singer have been getting a bit of a reputation for resting on their laurels, bringing average products to the market and relying on the strength and heritage of the brand to sell them.
-Although that may be true of some of their other models (the jury's still out as far as I'm concerned), I definitely don't think that applies to the 4411!
+Although that may be true of some of their other models, I don't think it applies to the 4411!
 As I mentioned earlier it is true that machines from the likes of Husqvarna, Bernina and Janome may be of better quality, but they also come with a steeper price tag!

 So there you have it!
 The Singer 4411 is a solid, reliable and generally well designed machine.
 If you are after something with a bit of power to tackle tough sewing jobs, or a bit of an all rounder, the Singer Heavy Duty 4411 will be perfect for you.
 If you are interested in a machine with a wide range of stitches, or something which is portable, then it's probably not your cup of tea!